Jayden-boop/WRO-2025/README.md

 ### Bounding Rectangles and Simple Distance Proxy

-Each contour is approximated and bounded to compute the center, area and a quick pixel-distance estimate.
+Each contour is approximated and bounded to compute the center, area, and a quick pixel-distance estimate.

 ```python
 approx = cv2.approxPolyDP(cnt, 0.01 * cv2.arcLength(cnt, True), True)